gem-pasteur/macsylib/doc/source/user_guide/installation.rst

     Authors: Sophie Abby, Bertrand Néron
     Copyright © 2014-2025 Institut Pasteur (Paris) and CNRS.
     See the COPYRIGHT file for details
-    MacsyLib is distributed under the terms of the GNU General Public License (GPLv3).
+    MacSyLib is distributed under the terms of the GNU General Public License (GPLv3).
     See the COPYING file for details.